• About

 7. Observe and make note of leadership qualities.

-Pay close attention to leaders in your organization.
+Pay close attention to leaders in your organization and beyond.
 Which of their traits do you admire?
 What do you wish they did differently?
 Look for ways to develop your leadership skills.
 You don’t need to have a formal leadership role; you can lead in a variety of ways.
 Perhaps equally important, be aware of leaders who are less effective and understand why.
 Document what you witness so you can avoid similar behaviors.

 8. Ask for constructive feedback.